 - Protocol Design and Development Checklist -- provides investigators with a preliminary screening tool highlighting key elements for consideration when designing a protocol.

-- Protocol Review and Monitoring Committee (PRMC) Submission Forms -- complete and submit to the CTRU for protocol to be placed on the PRMC agenda.
+- Protocol Review and Monitoring Committee (PRMC) Submission Forms -- complete and submit to the CRU for protocol to be placed on the PRMC agenda.

-The CTRU is adept at helping clinical researchers understand and navigate WVU's clinical trials system.
+The CRU is adept at helping clinical researchers understand and navigate WVU's clinical trials system.
 The three tracks that comprise the Health Sciences protocol, contract, and budget approval processes are:

 - Institutional Review Board (IRB)

 - Office of Sponsored Programs (OSP)